Signs Plus

 How much information should flyers have?

-Stick to the basics: who, what, where, and when, especially if you are posting the flyer at school.
-It's OK to include more detail in flyers given to parents, but keep in mind that cramming too much on a flyer can make it unattractive and hard to read.
+Stick to who, what, where, and when, especially if you’re posting the flyer at school.
+It’s OK to include more detail in flyers given to parents, but cramming too much on a flyer can make it unattractive and hard to read.
 People should be able to determine at a glance what the flyer is about.

 Make key information the most prominent.
-For an event, make the name and date of the event larger than other details included on the flyer.
+For an event, make the name of the event larger than other details included on the flyer.

 If your PTO has a logo, use it on your flyers to set them apart from materials produced by the school.